Find Affordable College Courses

 Auburn, AL

-Our 2023 rankings named Auburn University the most popular school in Alabama for natural resources and conservation students working on their bachelor’s degree.
-Auburn is a very large public school located in the small city of Auburn.
+Our analysis found Auburn University to be the most popular school for natural resources and conservation students who want to pursue a bachelor’s degree in Alabama.
+Auburn is a fairly large public school located in the small city of Auburn.

 About 41% of the students majoring in natural resources and conservation at the school are women while 59% are male.